N2AM/angular-fast-fresh-best-practices/README.md

 # Monitor unused bytes using coverage in chrome's dev tools

-# Content Comprees JS files
+# Content Compress JS files

 # Using Http2